How to build a winning consortium for research projects

 1. Start on time with building your consortium

-The biggest tip of all: start on time!
 Getting the right people on board is a lengthy and challenging process.
+You should start 2-3 months before submission.
 Remember that there is often a lot of competition from rival consortia who might hijack your perfect partners.
 Also, you want to have the consortium finalized well before the submission deadline.
 Establishing a consortium is one thing, but managing all those partners during the preparation phase and aligning all their opinions, ideas and into one coherent, clearly focused project plan is perhaps even more challenging.
 So, start in time to make sure you bring in the best partners and have enough time to develop an excellent project, together.

 2. Envision your perfect consortium